 Windows films are not all created equal.
 Just be aware with the type of window film.

-Tinted films (to simply color the window glass) are inexpensive but ineffective at blocking solar heat.
+Tinted films are inexpensive but very ineffective at blocking solar heat.

 The best solar control window films are low-e spectrally-selective and provide a virtually invisible appearance.
 They are the best for energy savings, and can control up to 75% of visible light transmission.
 Since they are virtually invisible, they can be a great aesthetic option.

 Low-e non-spectrally-selective films are less expensive.
-They too can be a good choice for energy-conservation, but are less effective than the spectrally-selective films.
+They too can be a good choice for energy improvements, but are less effective than the spectrally-selective films.

-Reflective silver window films – with a reflective appearance – are another good choice for solar heat gains control, but they are not “neutral”.
-Some manufacturers are also offering dual-reflective windows films, intended to be reflective on the outside and low-reflection on the inside.
+Reflective silver window films – with a reflective appearance – are a good choice for solar heat gains control, but are not “neutral” (a few manufacturers are offering dual-reflective windows films, intended to be reflective on the outside and low-reflection on the inside).

-Reflective silver window films provide not only solar control but also privacy (during the day).
+Reflective silver window films provide not solar control and daytime privacy.
 They are very effective at controlling solar heat and glare (manufacturers claim that they stop over 99% of the UV rays).

-These films are also designed as privacy window films; they provide a one way mirror effect during the day: they allow people to see out, but not in.
+These films provide a one way mirror effect during the day: they allow people to see out, but not in.

-These films work by reflecting the brighter side, and they are useful in places and occasions where the sunlight is brighter than the artificial light.
-They do not work correctly at night time (or on internal partitioning situations).
+These films do not work correctly at night time of for internal partitions.
 The outside (the side that you may want to be able to see through) has to be at least 4 times brighter than the room where you want privacy.

 Insulating window films

-There are windows films designed to reduce heat loss during the heating season, in cold climates, but these films are ineffective when applied over the glass.
+Windows films designed to reduce heat loss during the heating season, in cold climates, are very ineffective when installed applied over the glass.

 Residential decorative window films

 Most decorative window films are just that: purely decorative.
 They do not provide solar heat control.
-They are inexpensive and have some sort of aesthetic value, or provide some sort of privacy, but they are not intended for energy savings.
+They are inexpensive and may have some sort of aesthetic value, or provide some sort of privacy, but aren't intended for energy savings.

 Some manufacturers require their films to be installed by certified installers, while others are promoting DIY installation.
-The installation is moderately difficult, and requires an absolutely clean glass surface.
+The installation can be difficult and requires an absolutely clean glass surface.

 Most solar control window films are applied to the inside of windows but some more specific products (designed for glare control, or for privacy control are outside only)..